elastic/kibana/src/core/MIGRATION.md

 ##### Starting the plugin up

-The new plugin definition uses `start` instead of `init`, and rather than getting the hapi server object as its only argument, it gets two arguments: the core services and a dependency on another plugin.
+The new plugin definition uses `setup` instead of `init`, and rather than getting the hapi server object as its only argument, it gets two arguments: the core services and a dependency on another plugin.

 ```ts
 // before